Emerald Gemstone Facts and Photos

 National History Museum Los Angeles

-Columbia mines more emeralds than any other country and most of the world's finest gemstones come from mines around Muzo which is known as the emerald capital of the world.
-The next largest producer is Zambia and a 5,655 carat emerald was found in October 2018 at Kagem which is the world's largest emerald mine.
+Columbia mines more emeralds than any other country.
+The finest stones come from mines around Muzo known as the emerald capital of the world.
+The next largest producer is Zambia.
+In October 2018 a 5,655 carat emerald was found at Kagem which is the world's largest emerald mine.

 National History Museum Los Angeles